-To change your degree, major, or concentration, obtain a form from the Records Office in the Administration Building, Room 72; the Night Office; Advising Center; or the Lexington or Savannah Centers or see your advisor.
-The change or major will take effect during the next registration period.
+To change your degree, major, or concentration, obtain a form from the Records Office in the Administration Building; the Night Office; Advising Center; or the Lexington or Savannah Centers or see your advisor.
+The change of major will take effect during the next registration period.